9: Activity 3-0 - Project Instructions - Investigating Enzyme Kinetics

 - Provides a concise, accurate summary of P450BM3, the chosen inhibitors (Imidazole, 4-Phenylimidazole), and substrate (Lauric Acid).

-- Clearly explains the significance of determining inhibition type in biochemistry or biotechnology.
+- Clearly explains the significance of determining inhibition type.

 - Presents a clear, logical flowchart of the experimental steps.